opengauss-mirror/docs/content/en/docs/DataMigrationGuide/assessment-tool.md

 This tool can use the existing openGauss node to assess the compatibility of data SQL text in openGauss.
 The restrictions include but are not limited to the following:
 - Only SQL text files are supported, and SQL statements are separated by semicolons (;).

-- If compatible plug-ins such as Dolphin and Whale are not used, the error information about incompatible statements may be inaccurate.
+- If compatible plug-ins such as Dolphin are not used, the error information about incompatible statements may be inaccurate.
 If the corresponding plug-in is used, comply with the plug-in usage restrictions.

 - The comment tag (#) is not supported currently.
 Replace the comment tag (#) in the text with `--` or delete it.